Start9Labs/documentation/source/user-manual/general/lan-setup/desktop.rst

 6. Navigate to the “Embassy” tab in the menu.

-7. Find the section entitled “Secure LAN Setup”.
+7. Find the section entitled “Connect over LAN”.

 .. figure:: /_static/images/embassy_lan_setup.png
   :width: 90%
-  :alt: Secure LAN setup menu item
+  :alt: LAN setup menu item

-  Select the "Secure LAN Setup" menu item
+  Select the "Connect over LAN" menu item

-8. Select the "SSL Certificate" sub menu.
+8. Select the "Root Certificate Authority" sub menu.
 This will prompt a download to save the certificate file to your machine.

 .. figure:: /_static/images/secure_lan_setup_page.png
   :width: 90%
-  :alt: Secure LAN setup page
+  :alt: LAN setup page

-  Select the "SSL Certificate" sub menu
+  Select the "Root Certificate Authority" sub menu

 9. Select the option to open your key with Keychain Access.
 If you choose to save file, double click on it once downloaded.

 .. figure:: /_static/images/secure_lan_setup_prompt.png
   :width: 90%
-  :alt: Secure LAN setup prompt
+  :alt: LAN setup prompt

   Open with "Keychain Access" and select "OK"